yogendra/cmgr/README.md

 ## Quick start

-Ones you have the pre-requisites set, just run following on terminal
+Ones you have setup [pre-requisites](#prerequisites),  just run following on terminal

 ```bash
 npx github:yogendra/cmgr
 ```

-Ones you have setup [pre-requisites](#prerequisites).
+You will be asked for
 ## Prerequisite

 1. Install [NodeJS 16.1+](https://nodejs.org/en/download/)
     - Download the package and execute installer
 1. [Windows Terminal](https://www.microsoft.com/en-sg/p/windows-terminal/9n0dx20hk701?rtc=1&activetab=pivot:overviewtab) **Windows Only**
-    - Download package and execute installer
+    - Install from Market or Download package and execute installer
 1. A campaign folder, [more info below](#campaign-folder)

 ## How to use it?